ComfyUI + FLUX — image generation

 - Change the seed (KSampler node) → different composition, same prompt

---ar 9:16style portrait/landscape by changing EmptyLatentImage width/height - Add a negative prompt by duplicating the CLIPTextEncode and wiring it to KSampler's
+- Add a negative prompt by duplicating the CLIPTextEncode and wiring it to KSampler's

 Gotchas